XHCH-TDT: Imevisión

 In 1983, XHCH and XHCJE were rolled up into the new Instituto Mexicano de la Televisión.
 Under Imevisión, as the agency would rebrand in 1985, XHCH was disconnected from Canal 5, while XHIT became a full-time repeater of the channel 13 network.
 The launch of the new Red Nacional 7 in 1985 took place not over XHCH but on channel 11, among the first stations allotted for Televisión Rural de México (this station is now XHECH-TV).

 Out of necessity XHCH became a local station in Imevisión — one of three, along with XHFN-TV Monterrey and XEIMT-TV Mexico City.
 It broadcast three and a half hours a day of local programming, including regional and municipal newscasts.

 The station regularly aired Spanish broadcasts of the Sun Bowl, a famous college football bowl game held in El Paso, Texas.
 On December 30, 1989, much like the Heidi Game in the NFL/AFL, the station interrupted the broadcast of what was then known as the John Hancock Bowl with 6 minutes left to go to broadcast a recap of the 1989 Formula One season.
+The game was blacked out locally in El Paso on KDBC and wasn’t shown until 10:30pm MT.